UEFA EURO 2024 qualifying: What to look out for on Matchday 10 | European Qualifiers

 Article summary

-There are five UEFA EURO 2024 finals spots still up for grabs heading into the last round of qualifiers.
+There are four UEFA EURO 2024 finals spots still up for grabs as the last round of qualifiers continues.
 UEFA.com turns the spotlight on the big deciders.

 Article top media content